sjbrown/misc_work/genesis/rules.md

 That same player then gets to choose one die from the Dice Pool and place it into their square in the song part.
-From bottom to top, the other players take a turn choosing one die from the Dice Pool and putting it into their square until all squares in the column are full.
+From bottom to top, the other players take a turn choosing one die from the Dice Pool and putting it into their square (scoring Goal Circles as they go) until all squares in the column are full.

 Players aged 12 years and younger may remove a die and rethink their move after the die has touched their square.
 Otherwise, dice cannot be removed from a square until the song is finished.

-Once a die is placed in a square, that die scores.
+After a die is placed in a square, check if any adjacent Goal Circles trigger.

-#### Scoring a die
+#### Scoring Goal Circles

-To score a die, look at each Goal Circle that touches the square.
+To score, look at each Goal Circle that touches the square.

 If placing a die in the square *triggers* a Goal Circle, and that Goal Circle "succeeds", then that Goal Circle scores and is marked successful.